Updated on 2024-11-12 GMT+08:00

 • Node classification: Node labels are used to classify nodes.

-• Affinity and anti-affinity between workloads and nodes:
+• Affinity and anti-affinity:

 Inherent Node Labels